Baagsma/PBQA/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or would like to contribute, please open an issue or a pull request.

+## Support
+If you want to support the development of PBQA, consider [buying me a coffee](https://ko-fi.com/baagsma).
+Any support is greatly appreciated!

 ## License and Acknowledgements
 This project is licensed under the terms of the MIT License.
 For more details, see the LICENSE file.